Jimmy Wolf

-In 1889, with the team 2–8 after ten games under player-manager Dude Esterbrook, the managerial reins were handed over to Wolf, who won only 14 of the 65 games he managed.
+In 1889, with the team 2–8 after ten games under player-manager Dude Esterbrook, the managerial reins were handed over to Wolf, who was poorly suited to serve as a manager; he won only 14 of the 65 games he managed.
 The other two managers to follow, Dan Shannon and Jack Chapman, didn't fare any better, as Louisville won only 27 games that year with 111 losses.
-In 1890, he led the American Association in batting with .363.
+At the time, this meant that the 1889 Louisville Colonels season was the worst performance by a major league team in history.
+Jimmy Wolf did not play well and was lambasted in the local newspapers for having allowed himself to become seriously overweight.
+He was not expected to be a member of the team the next year.
+However, over the winter he exercised regularly and managed to get himself in good shape in time for the 1890 season.